cloudflare/cloudflare-docs/content/pages/platform/functions/metrics.md

 weight: 11
 ---

 # Metrics

 Functions metrics can help you diagnose issues and understand your workloads by showing performance and usage of your Functions.

 ## Functions metrics

 Functions metrics aggregate request data for an individual Pages project.
-To view your Functions metrics, select Pages > Pages Project > Functions Metrics.
+To view your Functions metrics:

+1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com).
+2. In **Account Home**, select **Pages**.
+3. In your Pages project, select

 There are three metrics that can help you understand the health of your Function in a given moment: requests success, error metrics and invocation statuses.